Who Put An End To Donna’s Life In Downpatrick?

 Who Wrecked Randalstown Ray’s Life?

 Ray Campbell has been found dead at the base of the old railway viaduct, but the autopsy suggests that he was killed before being thrown off the bridge.
-However, with a large number of cases to solve, detectives need your help to conclude this case.
+However, with a large number of cases to solve, detectives need your help to conclude the case.

 This Whodunit Hunt is a self-guided murder mystery trail on foot.

-- Randalstown is a small town with a huge amount of heritage so you’ll see loads of historic sites on our figure-of-eight walk here that takes you over the railway viaduct!
-See an unusually shaped church, the viaduct of course and the ancient road bridge, the gate lodge to Shane’s Castle, learn about the history of its buildings and the mill here, nearby Game Of Thrones filming locations… and more!
+- Randalstown is a small town with a huge amount of heritage so you’ll see loads of historic sites on our figure-of-eight walk that takes you over the railway viaduct!
+See an unusually shaped church, the viaduct and ancient road bridge, the gate lodge to Shane’s Castle… and more!
+Learn about the history of its buildings and the mill here, and nearby Game Of Thrones filming locations too!

-- The clue route is almost 1 ½ miles, or about 2 ½ km.
+- The clue route is almost 1 ½ miles / 2 ½ km.

-- This Whodunit booklet is packed with 33 clues to solve (the most we’ve ever squeezed into a walking Whodunit) and several pieces of extra historical information and trivia not seen en route.
+- Booklet packed with 33 clues to solve (the most we’ve ever squeezed into a walking Whodunit) and several pieces of extra historical trivia not seen en route.

 - Allow a full two hours to solve this murder mystery, excluding refreshment stops.